Judge: Attorneys may join GM, FCA heads at racketeering suit meeting

 Detroit — The judge who ordered the CEOs of General Motors Co. and Fiat Chrysler Automobiles NV to meet to resolve a racketeering lawsuit GM filed against FCA changed the meeting terms Saturday after GM appealed the order.

-On Saturday, Borman amended his order permitting attorneys to accompany Barra and Manley to the meeting and to the subsequent virtual report to the court via Zoom.
-That came after GM responded Friday to Borman's initial order by asking the U.S. Court of Appeals for the 6th Circuit to vacate the original order to meet with FCA.
-It also requested the racketeering lawsuit be reassigned to a different judge.
+On Saturday, Borman amended his order, permitting attorneys to accompany Barra and Manley to the meeting and to the subsequent virtual report to the court via Zoom.
+That came after GM on Friday asked the U.S. Court of Appeals for the 6th Circuit to vacate the original order.
+GM also requested the racketeering lawsuit be reassigned to a different judge.

 GM on Saturday indicated the allowance for counsel does not change its appeal: “Our petition identifies a number of issues that are of great concern to us as we seek to hold FCA and others accountable for their racketeering crimes and direct harm to GM.”